diamond2016/json-parser/README.md

 Build Your Own JSON Parser.

 **What's next**
-Version 2.0 will implementeAST tree for retrieval and navigation in JSON file.
+Version 2.0 will implement the AST tree for retrieval and navigation in JSON file.